 The following section may contain affiliate links.
 As an Amazon Associate, we earn from qualifying purchases.

 Can I visit Glacier National Park without a Car?

 Glacier National Park is a vast area of remote wilderness segmented by a few roads.
 For most visitors, access to a car is essential to visit Glacier National Park, but there are two exceptions:

 Join a group for a van tour of the park – For international or budget travelers who may not want the hassle of a rental car, a van tour is one of the best ways to see a National Park.
 It offers the convenience and safety of having a professional driver while avoiding the challenges of dealing with rental cars, ubers, taxis, or public transportation.
-Van tours of Glaciers National Park can be found via this search on Get Your Guide.
+Van tours of Glaciers National Park can be found via Get Your Guide.

 Sign on with a guide and enjoy backcountry hiking at its best – Get Your Guide can connect you with an experienced backcountry guide who can help you all the way through the process of getting a camping permit to delivering you back safely to your starting point.
 Most tours start from a main entrance of the park, so if you are visiting Glaciers National Park without a car you’ll need to arrange for pick up from a nearby hotel or get to the entrance via public transportation or shared ride.